-Yes, large restrooms and changing facilities are located in Bicentennial Park.
-Restroom hours during off-season are as follows:
+Yes, during the summer months, large restrooms and changing facilities are available in Bicentennial Park and Dorrian Green.

 IS FOOD AVAILABLE ALONG THE SCIOTO MILE?

 Yes, Milestone 229, located in Bicentennial Park, is open for lunch and dinner seven days a week.
-Additionally, during special events, you will be able to choose from various local food vendors located along the walkways in Bicentennial Park.
+Additionally, during special events and festivals, find a variety of local and national food vendors.

 CAN I BRING MY DOG TO THE SCIOTO MILE?

 Yes, dogs are welcome along the Scioto Mile!
-However, pets are strictly prohibited from being in or around the fountain and must remain on a leash at all times for the safety of everyone enjoying the parks.
+However, pets are strictly prohibited from being in or around the Scioto Mile Fountain and must remain on a leash at all times for the safety of everyone enjoying the parks.